 11. Hungry For Change

-In this documentary, three filmmakers expose the diet industry’s deceptive strategies designed to keep people from losing and keeping off weight, ensuring their business model survives by keeping their customers coming back for more.
+In this documentary, three filmmakers expose the diet industry’s strategies designed to keep people from losing and keeping off weight, ensuring their business model survives by keeping their customers coming back for more.
 So in case you too are caught up in the vicious circle of expensive diets, this is something you must watch!

 Featured Image Source: Eater